Steps to open a bank account in Singapore

 If you’re looking for a traditional bank account alternative, Currenxie is the latest bank opening solution that was founded in 2014.
 What makes Currenxie different?
 It helps business eliminate barriers to trade by offering efficient FX and cross-border payment solutions.
 Currenxie mainly focuses on working with eCommerce based marketplaces, helping their sellers with their respective overseas operations.

 Currenxie can be used completely online, so the client’s physical presence for an account opening is not required.
-However, it is limited in its capability and does not have the full range of operations that a bank does.
+However, it is limited in its capability and does not have the full range of operations that a bank does such as credit cards.
 That said, you can make cost-effective, secure and fast international payments through the website in 18 currencies, and may be worth considering.

 While the opening and document gathering part can be quite tricky, opening a bank account can be quite straightforward.
 At Sleek with every incorporation we can introduce you to our network of bankers in order to help with your bank account opening.
 Get in touch to learn more.